benibela/bigdecimalmath/README.md

 * All standard arithmetic and comparison operators
 * Rounding functions (floor, ceil, to-even, ..)
 * Some more advanced operations, e.g. power and sqrt
+* Accurate and precise binary float (single/double/extended) to BCD float and string conversion
 * ..